bentleybuilds/workShop/javascript201/readme.md

 #### Part 1: Arrays in JavaScript

-Step 1: Declare a variable called colorArray and set it to an empty array.
+Step 1: Declare a variable called colors and set it to an empty array.

-Step 2: Re-assign colorArray to an array that has two elements in it.
+Step 2: Re-assign colors to an array that has two elements in it.
 A string with the value: Black, and a string with the value: White.
-Use console.log to log colorArray to the console.
+Use console.log to log colors to the console.

-Step 3: Log the length of colorArray.
+Step 3: Log the length of colors.

-Step 4: Consider what:
+Step 4: Consider what will log to the console?:

 ```JavaScript
 console.log(colors[colors.length])
 ```
-will log to the console?

 Array Methods: the following expressions illustrate some of the basic methods used to manipulate arrays.

-Use the following methods to alter an colorArray: .push, .pop, .shift, .unshift.
+Use the following methods to alter an colors: .push, .pop, .shift, .unshift.

-Step 5: Add 'Orange' to the beginning of colorArray.
+Step 5: Add 'Orange' to the beginning of colors.

-Step 6: Add 'Purple' and 'Green' to the end of the sizes array.
+Step 6: Add 'Purple' and 'Green' to the end of the colors array.

-Step 7: Consider what:
+Step 7: Consider what will log to the console?:

 ```JavaScript
 console.log(colors[3])
 ```
-will log to the console?

-Step 8: Using .unshift and .pop, return colorArray to:
+Step 8: Using .unshift and .pop, return colors to:
 ```JavaScript
 ['Black','White']
 ```